 As blended families become more common estate planning becomes a more complicated process.
 The added complexity becomes apparent when considering who and what you are leaving behind after you are gone.
-Moiler Partners can save you hours of time, headache and heartache and make the process far more simple.
+Moiler Wealth can save you hours of time, headache and heartache and make the process far more simple.

 Not having a valid estate plan can be financially and emotionally exhausting for the family you leave behind.

 Why do I need to plan my estate?

 Estate planning is more than just a Will; it is ensuring that after you are gone your assets are distributed they way you want and in the most effective way.

 45% of Australians do not have a valid will.
 Your assets will be distributed according to a pre-determined formula if you die without a will.
 The State Government will take control of these assets if your only living relatives are more distant than your cousins.